Barteus/aws-lambdas/README.md

 Common for all lambdas invoke script was placed in folder `test` To test lambdas execution create a bucket, place a file, add metadata and based on `event.json.tpl` create `event.json` with filled values.
+Lambda invoke script is in `invoke.sh`

+Application is placed in `code` folder and will be used by all approaches.
+Application based on file in S3 bucket returns its metadata using boto3 library.

 Each approach contains:

 - simple application code, which returns file's metadata
-- deploy, destroy scripts
+- deploy, destroy scripts or README commands to run (i.e. for terraform)
-- invoke lambda script
 - README with description of PRO/CONS and some challenges

 ### Explored methods by folder:

-- `manual` - python code, bash scripts, aws cli
+- `manual` - bash scripts, aws cli
+- `terraform` - terraform scripts
+- TODO `sam` - AWS SAM deployment
+- TODO `serverless` - serverless framework configuration files